Introduction

 Some ideal use cases for RWD and RWE include regulatory requirements and deciding on a treatment plan for patients.

 RWE can help support regulatory requirements to expand on a therapy’s indication without performing a full additional clinical trial.
-For example, if a product is often prescribed for off-label conditions, companies may use RWD to study patient outcomes and therapy safety and then submit this information to the U.S. Food and Drug Administration (FDA) and/or European Medicines Agency (EMA).
+For example, if a product is often prescribed for off-label conditions, companies may use RWD to study patient outcomes and therapy safety and then submit this information to regulators for market authorization.

-Healthcare providers can use RWD and RWE to better inform a patient’s treatment plan, procedures, tests, and prescriptions.
-This data may help develop practice guidelines.
+Healthcare providers can use RWD and RWE to better inform a patient’s treatment plan, procedures, tests, and prescriptions, and these data may help develop practice guidelines.
 For instance, during the beginning of the COVID-19 pandemic, public health officials needed to rapidly evaluate and share information on the prevention and treatment of COVID-19.
-Much of the information gathered during this time leveraged RWD
+Much of the information gathered during this time leveraged RWD.

 Real-World Data Ecosystem

-Numerous types of patient data gathered from multiple sources can be useful for analyzing RWE.
-To develop a deeper understanding of how RWD can be used and its value in healthcare, examining key data types and sources proves critical.
+Numerous types of patient data gathered from multiple sources can be useful for generating RWE.
+To develop a deeper understanding of how RWD can be used—and how it can add value in healthcare—examining key data types and sources can be instructive.

 Real-World Data Types